 In truth, even before the pandemic, air travel was already a far cry from what plane rides used to be in the 1960s and 1970s, when my grandpa would cross the skies and bring the most cutting-edge aircraft from the United States to Argentina.
 Those were the days!
 Although I love to travel, I actually don’t like flying.
 I get bored easily and I can never sleep on a plane, and it’s kind of hard to sit for 8 hours if I have a long flight, so I really look forward to the snack breaks provided by the flight attendants.
 It’s a distraction that makes the plane ride go a little bit faster, and is usually timed just right when I am about to die of hunger, mostly because I have spent hours in a cab, going through the airport security checkpoint, and waiting to board.
 So while we may not be able to fly much right now, I bring you Speculoos coffee break cookies!
 And if you’re feeling nostalgic for air travel and really looking forward to when one can explore the world by plane again, making these cookies can bring a little bite of the in-flight experience home.

-So thank you for flying with Prairie and Pampa today!
+So thank you for flying with me on my blogging adventures today!
 Make sure your seat belt is fastened and your seat back is in the upright position.
 I hope you will have a wonderful flight of baking in your kitchen until we reach our final destination, and if you have any questions, you can consult the recipe card here below to make these cookies!
 Enjoy!

 Prep time: 20 minutes

 Servings: 14 cookies

 - ½ cup cane sugar

 - 1 cup + 3 tbsp all-purpose flour